 Paul Mitchard QC

-Paul Mitchard, head of Skadden, Arps’ Asian Litigation and Arbitration Group and co-head of the global International Litigation and Arbitration practice, is a recognised leader in the field of international dispute resolution, based full-time in Hong Kong.
+Paul Mitchard, head of Skadden, Arps’ Asian Litigation and Arbitration Group, is a recognised leader in the field of international dispute resolution, based full-time in Hong Kong.
 He is admitted as a solicitor in Hong Kong and admitted to practice in the BVI and as a solicitor-advocate in England, where he holds the rank of Queen’s Counsel.
 Mr. Mitchard also was one of the first solicitors to be granted higher rights of audience in Hong Kong.
 He is a leading member of a number of legal associations and is a fellow of the Chartered Institute of Arbitrators.
 A practising arbitrator and an accredited CEDR mediator, he has been invited to serve on a number of committees in the field of civil procedure and arbitration law reform.